OC-Distill: Ontology-aware Contrastive Learning with Cross-Modal Distillation for ICU Risk Prediction: Discussion

-\paragraph{Limitations.} This study has several limitations.
+This study also has its own limitations.
 First, our patient similarity measure depends on ICD coding, which may not fully capture clinical similarity due to noise, missing codes, or systematic biases such as upcoding \citep{silverman2004medicare, coustasse2021upcoding}.
 Future work could incorporate additional information such as laboratory measurements, medications, or procedures to define more robust notions of patient similarity.
 Second, our framework currently relies solely on clinical notes as the complementary modality.
-Other modalities such as medical imaging or structured EHR variables may capture complementary information not present in notes, and exploring richer multimodal supervision remains an important direction for future work.
-Third, our evaluation focuses on ICU vital signs, and it remains an open question whether the framework generalizes to other clinical time series such as EEG and ECG \citep{oh2025multi, chen2025multimodal}.
+Other modalities such as medical imaging or structured EHR variables may capture complementary information not present in notes \citep{fu2021fast, hayat2022medfuse}, and exploring richer multimodal supervision remains an important direction for future work.
+Third, our evaluation focuses on ICU vital signs, and it remains an open question whether the framework generalizes to other clinical time series and physiological waveform data \citep{oh2025multi, zhang2025machine, chen2025multimodal, zhang2026adaptive}.
+Lastly, while \method\ improves predictive performance, our current analysis does not fully characterize which clinical concepts are transferred from clinical notes to vital-sign representations during distillation.
+Future work could further investigate which note-derived clinical concepts drive predictive performance through interpretability methods \citep{lundberg2017unified, singh2024rethinking, liang2025local}.